DESIGN PRINCIPLES FOR LOG BUILDINGS

 Skylight window 1,50 W/m2K

 The overall heat transfer coefficient of wall, roof or ground floor may be, however, 0,6 W/m2K and/or that of window’s 1,8 W/m2K, if other parts of the building are insulated more tightly, respectively.
-When calculating the reference heat loss value of a building, nleakage air = 0,16 l/h is used as the air leakage coefficient, which corresponds the air leakage rate n50 = 4,0 l/h.
-Smaller rate may be used, if airtightness can be proved by measurements or some other method.
+When calculating the reference heat loss value of a building, leakage air = 0,16 l/h is used as the air leakage coefficient, which corresponds to the air leakage rate n50 = 4,0 l/h.
+A smaller rate may be used if airtightness can be proved by measurements or some other method.
 When calculating the reference heat loss, 30 % is used as the yearly efficiency ratio for the heat recovery of ventilation.

 4.2.2 Provisions 2010